Purchasing a Whole 100% Grassfed Lamb

 Most of our lambs weigh between 40 – 50 lbs. hanging weight.

 We prefer if you make arrangements to pick up your lamb straight from the shop at which it was processed.
-However, because we use several different processors in different regions of Central PA, we will deliver a lamb to one of our already established markets or delivery sites.
+However, because we use several different processors in different regions of Central PA, we will deliver a lamb to one of our already established markets or delivery sites if necessary.

 A fuel surcharge based on mileage will be applied if we transport your order to a distribution site.